DoxrGitHub/doxrblogs/content/posts/googleage.md

 Then, I had to create a bit of a set up.
 I created a new browser profile with the Burp Suite proxy + CA, went on my minor account, started the process.
 First, I had to use Burp Suite to intercept the request that forces you to switch to mobile mode and change the response, then I used Chrome Devtools for A. the WASM logs which leaked a lot of valuable information like what config was being used, ect and B. to pretend the browser was offline, so that, once I verified my face, it wouldn't be sent to Google- otherwise, I would have that account be verified, and I would have to move on to my limited minor accounts.
 I couldn't actually start an age verification session through [this link](https://myaccount.google.com/age-verification/selfie/privateid/init?hl=en&utm_source=OGB&utm_medium=act) without my account being explicitly marked as a minor account.

 From there, I captured my logs and got Gemini on it.
 It recognized the issue and knew what we had to do, but actually creating a working PoC was a bit of a process (as expected).
 Before starting the one-button project, I decided to test the WASM normally.
 Gemini created a website, set up the WASM, and it was essentially participating in a feedback loop: it modifies the PoC, I capture errors, related details, and I tell it what might be going on; then, it keeps modifying the PoC.
 After Gemini got the WASM working on the website, I tried passing my own picture to the WASM.
-After a lot of debugging, I realized that my face wasn't working because I was trying to send a regular 1080*720 picture instead of a 300x300 (square) picture like the WASM wanted, so eventually, I decided to steal Elon Musk's picture and pass it to the WASM to run its age estimations on:
+After a lot of debugging, I realized that my face wasn't working because I was trying to send a regular 1080*720 picture instead of a 300x300 (square) picture like the WASM wanted, so eventually, I decided to take Elon Musk's picture off Google and pass it to the WASM to run its age estimations on:

 <img src="https://futureoflife.org/wp-content/uploads/2020/08/elon_musk_royal_society.jpg" height="300" width="300">